 Contact with electricity can cause catastrophic injuries or death.
 If the victim does not lose his or her life, such lasting injuries as severe burns, spinal cord injury, organ damage, eardrum rupture, and amnesia are just a few of the consequences of a severe electric shock.
 The cost of emergency treatment and ongoing medical care may be considerable.
 The victim may be unable to return to work for a time, if at all.
 The family of a victim who has lost his or her life due to electrocution will be facing a future without the support, love, and care of their loved one.

-Decof, Decof & Barry, P.C. applies extensive experience to our clients’ electrocution cases.
+Decof, Barry, Mega & Quinn, P.C. applies extensive experience to our clients’ electrocution cases.
 In over four decades handling personal injury and wrongful death actions across Rhode Island, our lawyers have built a strong reputation and track record for success in this complex field.
 We have the resources and expertise to secure the best possible result in every case we handle.

-For more information on electrical injuries and the steps a Rhode Island personal injury attorney can take to help you seek fair compensation call (401) 200-4059.
+For more information on electrical injuries and the steps you should take to help you seek fair compensation call (401) 200-4059.

 Causes of Electrocution

 Electrocution can be caused by any type of contact with electricity.
 This can come from various sources and may have any of a number of causes, such as:

 - Faulty wiring in or near swimming pools and Jacuzzis

 - Contact with high-voltage power lines